Handling guilt the right way.

 Stop feeling guilty now.
 You’re a good person that’s done your best in challenging, horrendous circumstances.
 It’s ok.

 When you feel guilty about having to do something for your own happiness, it stops you from doing something practical and right to change it.

-You end up finding and making excuses to stop you from doing what you need to do actually to take control and solve the problem.
+You end up finding and making excuses that stop you from doing what you need to do to take control and solve the problem.

 “One of the worst things about excuses is, within our minds, they are very valid.”

 Guilt can be a very self-destructive emotion when it’s not used in the correct way.
 Guilt is there to stop us from doing wrong things, yet, when people use our own empathy against us, it can keep us locked in situations we shouldn’t be in.
 You do not have to feel guilty for walking away from those who don’t feel any guilt or remorse for hurting you, you’ve not done anything wrong, you did not deserve the trauma, you do deserve happiness, and you have the choice to walk away guilt-free.

 You need to stop finding excuses for not cutting them out; things, like I feel, mean their mother, father, brother, sister, the third cousin twice removed never did me any harm, I’m going to look like a horrible person.

 You need to have a different attitude to any mistakes you’ve made, any reactions you made to the narcissist, and you’re far from alone in reacting; you need a different attitude to those misdeeds.